luickk/tempCacheDb/README.md

 }
 ```

-To push cacheObject to the cache use `pushCacheObject`.
-The pushedCo must not be reused after the push operation since it is freed in the process.
+To push cacheObject to the cache use `pushCacheObject`. pushedCo is not freed.
 The third argument returns the pointer to the actual pointer of the (new) cacheObject in the keyValStore of the cacheDB.

 ```C